nickso9/iHostel/README.md

 ### **Usage**

-#### This application is for avid traveler/backpacker to easily find a place to stay for the night.
-It also serves the Innkeeper whom loves to host travelers.
+#### This application is for an avid traveler/backpacker to easily find a place to stay for the night.
+It also serves the Innkeeper whom loves to wants to host.

 #### Yes/no page.
 ![Screen Shot 2020-12-12 at 1 10 26 PM](https://user-images.githubusercontent.com/67135603/102005594-dcc8aa80-3cce-11eb-9bf8-94dbe5d50278.png)